mthang/metaDEGalaxy/symmetric_plot/README.md

 A Galaxy tool to produce symmetric plots using count table, metadata table and green genes taxonomy file.

-Currently produces the plots embedded in a html file for output with links to a PDF file.
+This R script produces the plots embedded in a html file.

-Requires:
+Requirement:

 Phyloseq 1.22.3
 r-getopt 1.20.0